Promote Feature Adoption and Discovery

-We have our purpose and audience in mind, so next let’s talk about the difference between prompts and walkthroughs.
+We have our purpose and audience in mind, so let’s next talk about the difference between prompts and walkthroughs.

 Choosing the Right Type of In-App GuidanceA prompt is a single, small pop-up window that directs users’ attention to a feature, update, or call to action.
 The user notices the prompt, ingests the information or takes action, and moves on with their day.

 A walkthrough is a series of connected prompts that provides a step-by-step guided experience across a single or multiple pages for in-context learning.
 Walkthroughs do ask more of the user’s time.
 However, the walkthrough’s unique hands-on learning encourages users to take the time to complete all steps.
-The whole is definitely more than the sum of its parts.
+The whole is definitely more the sum of its parts.